Study Programme in IT-Design: Information Systems Design

 Examination formats vary from course to course and can include written exams, oral exams, hand-in assignments or take-home exams.
 Examination usually takes place at the end of each course, module, or unit.Study Abroad

-The teaching on the courses is firmly tied to the industry, and students will have the opportunity to connect with local businesses, for example in the writing of their degree projects.
-Students will also meet with guest lecturers and participate in field studies.Course of Study
+The teaching on the courses is firmly tied to industry and students will have the opportunity to connect with local businesses, for example in the writing of their degree projects.
+Students will also meet with guest lecturers and participate in field studies.Course of study

 Semester 1 | ECTS credits |